 This will ensure you have the proper controls in place to maintain GDPR compliance.

 Lastly, you will need to continuously prove you are in compliance with GDPR, which requires the ability to report and audit what’s happening with personal data.
 Gathering this information manually can be time-consuming and tedious.

 Smart organizations are consolidating information about GDPR processes in central repositories, cataloging solutions or IT control systems.
 Set up connections from your analytic platform to export information to these systems, including:

 - Metadata on the analytic models

 - Logs of job execution

 This will provide a complete audit trail of information to create an easy, extensive GDPR compliance reporting process.

 GDPR has the potential to place great burdens on organization on how they manage, secure and use personal data.
 Using personal data in big data analytics is no exception and needs to be incorporated into your GDPR strategy.

 Does your big data preparation and analytics platform have all the critical capabilities to help keep you in GDPR compliance and reduce the burden of compliance reporting and auditing processes?
-Download your white paper to learn more about how to apply GDPR compliance to your analytics and the critical capabilities you need to do so.
+To learn more, download our free guide, GDPR Compliance on Your Big Data Analytics to learn more about how to apply GDPR compliance to your analytics and the critical capabilities you need to do so.